philippe44/SqueezeAMP/README.md

 - TAS575x I2S WS/SD/CLK: (10) IO25 / (8) IO32 / (9) IO33
 - SPDIF: (23) IO15

+<strong>Note that is no reverse polarity protection on the battery pins, so be careful as it will toast the power switch TPS22810 and probably the PCB itself.
+There is polarity protection on the main.</strong>

 # Flash download & operation

 For at least initial download, you need a serial connection with ideally RX/TX/RTS/DTR and at least RX/TX.
 There is no build-in converter.

 Connect RX/TX to J3 pin header.
-If you don't have DTR/boot, set the boot switch underneath and if don't have reset, press the tiny reset button.
+If you don't have DTR/boot, set the boot switch underneath and if don't have RTS/reset, press the tiny reset button.

 The esp32 will enter download and you'll be able to update the software, as described on the squeezelite-esp32 site.
-At the time of this writing, there is no OTA update, but it will come.
-Still, initial download will require such connection

 Don't forget to flip again the boot switch if you used it and the reset the board (or have the espressif tool do it for you), then follow the instructions [here](https://github.com/philippe44/squeezelite-esp32) or have fun with your own software